redpony/cmu-mt-11731/hw4.md

 Upon looking at these two input sentences, however, we might want to rethink the appropriateness of using context-independent relative frequencies to estimate the translation probabilities.
 In the former sentence, the correction translation of "bank" is seems likely to be <i>banka</i> (financial institution), just like our example phrase table predicts.
 In the latter, however, it's more likely to be <i>břeh</i> (river bank) despite the translation table probabilities.
+This idea was first described in [Carpuat and Wu (2007)](http://www.cs.ust.hk/~marine/papers/CarpuatWu_EMNLP2007.pdf), but has only recently risen to prominence.

 **In this homework, your task is to use the *context* in the source sentence to rerank the translation options of the highlighted word.**